 CONDITIONS OF HIRE

-- Bookings must be paid for at least 30 days in advance and Village Hall bookings are not confirmed until full payment is received.
-(There may occasionally be special agreements made with the Village Hall Management Committee or the Committee’s representative).
+- Bookings must be paid for at least 30 days in advance and Village Hall bookings are not confirmed until full payment is received (occasionally be special payment agreements may be made).

 - Bookings made within 30 days of the event date must be paid for at the time of booking.

 - The Hirer will be charged a cancellation fee of 50% of the hiring fee if a confirmed booking is cancelled between 7 days and a calendar month, inclusive, prior to the event and 100% of the hiring fee if cancelled within 7 days, inclusive, of the event.

 - The Hirer is liable for the cost of replacement or repair of all damage and breakages caused during the hire period.

 - An event cannot continue beyond midnight unless exceptionally agreed at the time of booking, when an additional fee may be charged.
 However, the bar will close 45 minutes before the end of the event.
 (Please try to ensure minimal disturbance to local residents particularly when leaving the hall late at night.)